Documentation

 How to set Google Tag Manager after Consent (and is it needed?)

 In order to monitor system stability and performance, Google Tag Manager may collect some aggregated data about tag firing.
 This data does not include user IP addresses or any user-specific identifiers that could be associated with a particular individual.
 Other than data in standard HTTP request logs, all of which is deleted within 14 days of being received, Google Tag Manager does not collect, retain, or share any information about visitors to our customers’ properties, including page URLs visited.
-Source Tag Manager Help

-Loading Google Tag Manager after Consent
+How to load Google Tag Manager after consent

 This will only take 2 minutes.
 You will need to change an answer in the wizard and add the Tag Manager snippet below: